zdravkov/kendo-docs/framework/drawing/pdf-output.md

     // you can offer the file for download now drawing.pdf.saveAs(group, "filename.pdf", proxyUrl, callback);

-The `proxyUrl` and `callback` arguments are optional.  `proxyUrl` is necessary for the download to work with Internet Explorer 9; it won't be used for IE >= 10 or other browsers.
+The `proxyUrl` and `callback` arguments are optional.  `proxyUrl` is necessary for the download to work with Internet Explorer 9 and Safari; it won't be used for other browsers.
+See [kendo.saveAs](/api/javascript/kendo.html#methods-saveAs) for more information about the `proxyURL`.
 The `callback` will be invoked when the file has been successfully generated (generation could be asynchronous).

     // or, you can get the PDF as Blob object in browsers that support it
     // (all except IE < 10).